AdarshVittalShetty/GenerativeAdversarialNetwork/README.md

 WGAN+WORD2VEC : Wasserstain GAN implementation with Word2vecinput format

-Note: the glove embeddings file needs to be placed in the root folder to the GloVe models path:https://www.kaggle.com/incorpes/glove6b200d
+Note: the glove embeddings file needs to be placed in the root folder to run the GloVe models path:https://www.kaggle.com/incorpes/glove6b200d